notx-ahmed/JINU-II/README.md

-## 🤖 JINU-II WhatsApp Bot
+## 🤖 NOTx AHMED-II WhatsApp Bot

-JINU-II is a multi-device WhatsApp bot built using the Baileys library.
+NOTx AHMED-II is a multi-device WhatsApp bot built using the Baileys library.
 Created by  Davison Gladson, it empowers group admins with automation, moderation, and interactive tools to keep WhatsApp communities buzzing.

 <div align="center">
   <!-- First Typing SVG with updated font -->